daisubc/daisubc.github.io/readme.md

 Please see below for a guide on updating this website.

 # New Students

+## Account setup
 1. Please create a GitHub account if you do not already have one.
 Send your GitHub username to `bhushan.gopaluni@ubc.ca` and CC `siang@alumni.ubc.ca` to add your account to the DAIS lab organization.
 2. Wait for confirmation that your account has been added before proceeding.
+3. You will receive an email from GitHub with an invitation to join the `daisubc` organization.
+Click accept.
+If you do not see the email, login to GitHub and check your notifications on the top right corner.

+## Profile update
-3. First, upload your profile pic to the [`assets/profile`](https://github.com/daisubc/daisubc.github.io/tree/master/assets/profile) folder.
+1. First, upload your profile pic to the [`assets/profile`](https://github.com/daisubc/daisubc.github.io/tree/master/assets/profile) folder.
 Important: Please crop your photo to a squarish shape and keep the file size to something reasonable, <1MB.
-4. Then, create a new `.md` file with your name in the [`_profiles/`](https://github.com/daisubc/daisubc.github.io/tree/master/_profiles) folder.
+2. Then, create a new `.md` file with your name in the [`_profiles/`](https://github.com/daisubc/daisubc.github.io/tree/master/_profiles) folder.
 Use the existing profiles, an example is shown below for you to modify:

 ```
 ---